-- 1. Download the driver kit from the Broadcom website to your system. - 2.
-Double-click the driver kit to run it.
+- 1. Download the driver kit from the Broadcom website to your system.

+- 2. Double-click the driver kit to run it.

-The Emulex Kit Welcome page displays.
+- The Emulex Kit Welcome page is displayed.

-Click Next.
+- 3. Click Next.

-The Installation Options window displays.
+The Installation Options window is displayed.

 - 4. Select one or both of the following options: - Perform Installation of Software Copies the driver kit for your operating system to your computer. - Unpack All Drivers Extracts all drivers to the current user's Documents folder.
 Select this option to perform boot from SAN installations.